-While it might take 3 or more hours to reach Pompeii by car or bus, these trains can sometimes get you there in 2 hours or less.
+While it might take 3 or more hours to reach Pompeii by car or bus, these trains can sometimes get you there in less than 3 hours.

-There are usually at least a dozen trains to this popular destination every day, but some of them are older and less comfortable than others.
+There are usually at least 2 dozen trains to this popular destination every day, but some of them are older and less comfortable than others.

 We recommend sticking with the Frecciarossa and Freccibianca trains.